Milwaukee scraps early voting plans at Fiserv, Miller Park

 “We want residents of Milwaukee to feel complete and unwavering confidence that their ballot will be counted in the election and this action reflects that commitment,” she said in a statement.
 It’s unclear which court ruling Woodall-Vogg was referring to.

-Asked for specifics on the ruling in an email, she responded by pointing to a memo the Wisconsin Elections Commission released Monday warning that all early voting sites had to have been designated by June 12.
+Asked for specifics on the ruling in an email, she responded instead by pointing to a memo the Wisconsin Elections Commission released Monday warning that under state law, all early voting sites had to have been designated by June 12.
 The plan to host early voting at Fiserv and Miller Park was implemented on Sept.
-1, she said.
+1, Woodall-Vogg said.

+The commission said it has been receiving questions from clerks throughout Wisconsin about the possibility of designating additional in—person early voting sites as the election approaches.

 The state Republican Party warned last week that allowing Bucks and Brewers players and mascots at the events would amount to illegal electioneering.
 Party Chairman Andrew Hitt cited a state law that defines illegal electioneering as “any activity which is intended to influence voting at an election.”